Unipotent linear suspensions of free groups: Piecewise trivial suspensions

-It finally follows from \cite[Corollary 9.1]{guirardel_jsj_2017} that $\cal T$ and $\hat\calT$ have the same vertex stabilizers and by \cite[Theorem 9.14]{guirardel_jsj_2017} that the vertex stablizers are as in the statement of the proposition, since the stabilizers of thin components are simply standard CSA groups.
-Finally \cite[Corollary 9.1]{guirardel_jsj_2017} states that $\cal T$ is invariant under automorphisms of $H$ preserving $\calA$ and $\calH$, since all automorphisms of $H$ preserve these two classes we have the surjection $\delta\aut{\bbX_c} \onto \out H$, where $\bbX$ is the graph of groups splitting dual to $\calT$
+Finally \cite[Corollary 9.1]{guirardel_jsj_2017} states that $\cal T$ is invariant under automorphisms of $H$ that fix $\calA$ and $\calH$, since all automorphisms of $H$ preserve these two classes we have a surjection $\delta\aut{\bbX_c} \onto \out H$, where $\bbX$ is the graph of groups splitting dual to $\calT$. \end{proof}